 The Covid-19 pandemic saw businesses across the globe have to deal with unprecedented challenges – alongside the growing trend of facing multiple cyber attacks.
 According to a report by Business Insurance firm Hiscox, more organisations were targeted by criminals in 2020 than the previous year.
 The survey reports that almost 30% of the companies that fell victim to such attacks, were unfortunately targeted on more than five occasions in 2020.
 Not only that, but approximately half of the businesses surveyed stated that they felt their company had become more vulnerable to cyber attacks since the start of the pandemic, rising to almost 60% for businesses with over 250 employees.

-Even if you have followed all the best practice to keep your systems secure, there is still a risk that you will suffer an incident and attacks on small medium firms is on the rise with the average proportion being attacked up 59%.
+Even if you have followed all the best practice to keep your systems secure, there is still a risk that you will suffer an incident and attacks on small medium firms is on the rise.

 Therefore, no matter your business size, you need to assume that an attack is likely to occur and could be successful.
 As with any major incident you need to have an incident response plan to turn to when it does.

 An Incident Response (IR) plan, is your standard operating procedure, your playbook.
 It defines the type of incident, (we cover what constitutes a cyber incident here), consequent risks to the business, and set of procedures to follow in each case.

 Each incident will have a different impact level, from a relatively minor hardware malfunction with no suspicious external influence to a full-on ransomware attack shutting down all systems and leading to a data breach.
 In each case, the response level will be different.

 The aim of the plan is to enable you to ring-fence the damage, prevent its spread and return to business as usual as quickly as possible.

 The IR plan should be accessible in hard copy and backed up on a system unconnected to your main IT network so it can be accessed by key stakeholders even if all corporate systems are unavailable.